In this post, I present five steps with tips to create an a great fall wardrobe without breaking the bank and without starving style-wise.

 The look above presents an example how to wear a fall dress on a rainy September day.
 Wearing a traditional trench coat (definition) to stay warm on a day with temperatures in the upper 50s (12 to 15oC) and 50% chance of rain over a 3/4 sleeve denim shirt dress is enough to stay in thermal comfort.
 The dress is tied with an ethnic belt for style and shape.
 The combination of neutral tan, denim blue and dove are a fool proof Euro Chic color combination to try.

-The example above shows how to use layering and wearing a cardigan instead of a blouse or Tee to adapt a summer layered mesh skirt for the first chilly days.
+The example above shows how to use layering to create a cold wet weather outfit, and wearing a cardigan instead of a blouse or Tee to adapt a summer layered mesh skirt for the first chilly days.

 You are so in love <3 with that summer dress that you nearly literally wore all summer?
 Then style the summer dress for fall.
 Check whether you could wear it with tights and a slip underneath (yes they still exist see the link) and a jacket to make it a fall indoor outfit.
 The jacket can be either a denim jacket, motorcycle jacket, bomber jacket, blazer, baseball jacket or cardigan.
 Which one works best will depend on the vibe of your dress.